365 Days (2020 film): Plot

 Later that evening, Massimo and Laura attend a masquerade ball, where a woman named Anna threatens Laura.
 Massimo reveals that he dated Anna, but told her that he would leave if he found Laura, and did so when he recognized Laura at the airport.

 After the ball, Massimo and Laura have sex again.
 He tells her he is sending her to visit her loved ones in Warsaw and promises to join her after finishing up business.
-He then tells her he loves her.

-On the car ride to the airport, Domenico, another one of Massimo's mafiosos, tried to reassure a nervous Laura that Anna won't hurt her but gets a phone call, tells Laura to wait in Warsaw, and rushes away.
+On the car ride to the airport, Domenico, another one of Massimo's mafiosos, tried to reassure a nervous Laura that Anna won't hurt her, but gets a phone call, tells Laura to wait in Warsaw, and rushes away.

 In Warsaw, Laura waits for Massimo for days with no contact.
-She reconnects with her best friend Olga and they go clubbing.
-She runs into Martin, who says he has been looking for her to apologize.
+She reconnects with her best friend, Olga, and they go clubbing.
+She runs into Martin, who says he has been looking for her.
 He attempts to convince her to reconcile and follows her back to her apartment, where Massimo is unexpectedly waiting.
-Martin leaves and Laura and Massimo have sex.
+Martin leaves, and Laura and Massimo have sex.
 When Laura opens his shirt, she discovers his wounds from the ongoing conflict.
-She confesses to him that she loves him.
-The following morning, Massimo proposes and she accepts.
+The following morning, Massimo proposes, and she accepts.
 However, she asks him to keep his "occupation" a secret from her parents.

 Back in Italy, Mario informs Massimo of rising tensions.
 Laura mentions feeling unwell but brushes off seeing a doctor.
-They discuss their upcoming wedding that her family is not allowed to attend, as she does not want them to discover what Massimo does.
+They discuss their upcoming wedding, which her family is not allowed to attend, as she does not want them to discover what Massimo does.
 However, Massimo allows Olga to come as Laura's bridesmaid.
 When Olga visits, Laura reveals she is pregnant.
 Olga urges her to tell Massimo about the pregnancy.
-Laura calls him and asks if they can talk after dinner.
-Meanwhile, Mario receives a phone call from a Torricelli informant that the rival mafia family is about to kill Laura.
+Meanwhile, Massimo's associate Mario receives a phone call from a Torricelli informant that the rival mafia family is about to kill Laura.
 Laura's car enters a tunnel but does not come out the other side.
 Mario rushes to find Massimo just as Laura's call drops.
 Realizing the implications, Massimo breaks down.
-A police car blocks the entrance of the tunnel.